ome/www.openmicroscopy.org/_posts/2014-10-16-file-formats.md

 ###What to do?

-So, if data format standardisation is not really possible, what’s the solution?
+So, if data format standardization is not really possible, what’s the solution?
 In 2002, Kevin Eliceiri and Curtis Rueden (LOCI, Madison), proposed the concept of Bio-Formats: accept that the panoply of file formats will always be a necessary consequence of a rapidly innovating field, and build a library that could translate as many formats as possible into a common metadata model which any software could consume.
-Together with OME, LOCI began working on this concept: rather than standardising the original data format, find ways to standardise the interface into the data, and make the use and adoption of this interface as easy as possible.
+Together with OME, LOCI began working on this concept: rather than standardizing the original data format, find ways to standardize the interface into the data, and make the use and adoption of this interface as easy as possible.

 In our next chapter, we’ll look at how this approach actually helps build an image metadata standard.